 The Singapore Sling follows the same basic concept as the gin sling, but it’s a more complicated drink (some say it should really be called a tropical punch).
 People often think of it as a Tiki drink, and it certainly looks Tiki.
 It wears a little umbrella well and contains a couple of different fruit juices.

 Unlike most Tiki drinks, though, it contains no rum.
 Instead, the base spirit is gin.
 It also contains Cointreau, Bénédictine, and Cherry Heering.

 The Singapore Sling takes about 5 minutes to mix, and this recipe serves one.
 The source of my recipe is Ted Haigh’s Vintage Spirits and Forgotten Cocktails (a book I highly recommend if you’re interested in classic cocktails).

 - 2 ounces gin (I like Beefeater’s in this drink, but any name brand works)

-- ¾ ounce Cherry Herring (you can substitute another cherry-flavored brandy, but Cherry Herring is perfect for this drink)
+- ¾ ounce Cherry Heering (you can substitute another cherry-flavored brandy, but Cherry Heering is perfect for this drink)

 - 2 teaspoons Bénédictine